-myvac®: an innovative individualized immunotherapy that uses Artificial Intelligence technology to personalize each patient's treatment
+myvac[®]: an innovative individualized immunotherapy that uses Artificial Intelligence technology to personalize each patient's treatment

-With the myvac\ platform, Transgene is entering the field of individualized immunotherapy and precision medicine.
+With the myvac® platform, Transgene is positioned in the fields of individualized immunotherapy and precision medicine.
 Our approach is based on the MVA viral vector.
-The myvac\ products format designed to stimulate and educate the immune system against a patient's cancer by targeting the genetic mutations specific to his or her tumor (neoantigens).
+The myvac® products format designed to stimulate and educate the immune system against a patient's cancer by targeting the genetic mutations specific to his or her tumor (neoantigens).
 This approach has the advantage of an optimized process allowing a production time compatible with the clinical care of patients.
-With myvac\, Transgene overcame several scientific and technical challenges.
-The Company set up an innovative workflow that combines bioengineering, digital transformation, established vectorization know-how and unique manufacturing capabilities.
+With myvac®, Transgene overcame several scientific and technical challenges.
+The Company set up an innovative combines workflow that bioengineering, digital transformation, established vectorization know-how and unique manufacturing capabilities.